Lewis Hamilton: New car 'beats the crap out of you'

 "It is strange seeing someone else in the car next to me but you get past it and you get on."

-Mercedes executive director Toto Wolff, for one, is looking forward to the new relationship between Hamilton and Bottas after enduring four tempestuous seasons with the Briton and Rosberg.
+Mercedes executive director Toto Wolff, for one, is looking forward to the new relationship between Hamilton and Bottas after enduring four tempestuous seasons.

 "He has closed the chapter of last year it seems and he seems to be in a very good place," Wolff said.
 "I think it's the opportunity of having a new teammate.